A small capital with a huge reputation, Dublin is peppered with classic pubs, historic buildings and a vibrant culture.

-We have four airport lounges for you to sit back and relax in while you wait for your flight.
+We have five airport lounges for you to sit back and relax in while you wait for your flight.
 Book into a lounge to enjoy complimentary food and drinks, unlimited WiFi and great runway views.

 To find out about our other services, head to our terminal facilities page.